Statistical Learning Theory for Control: A Finite Sample Perspective

-Early work on the finite sample analysis of system identification appeared in the 90s~\cite{dahleh1993sample,poolla1994time,weyer1999finite} and 00s~\cite{campi2002finite,vidyasagar2008learning}.
-The setting of~\cite{dahleh1993sample,poolla1994time} focuses on worst-case noise, which is different from the statistical setting considered in this survey.
 The statistical learning setting was first studied in~\cite{weyer1999finite,campi2002finite,vidyasagar2008learning}, where the guarantees are typically given for the prediction error of the learned model.
 Moreover, the guarantees rely heavily on having a mixing, i.e., a stable, process.
-As we will soon see, in many settings mixing is not required, and in fact faster mixing systems can be harder to learn~\cite{simchowitz2018learning}.
+As we will soon see, in many settings mixing is not required, and in fact faster mixing systems can be harder to learn---at least when it comes to parameter recovery~\cite{simchowitz2018learning}.
+Following the papers by~\citet{abbasi2011regret} and~\citet{dean2020_on_the_sample}, there has been a resurgence of interest in using finite data tools for system identification and controls.
+This is partially motivated by recent advances in high-dimensional probability~\cite{vershynin2018high} and statistics~\cite{wainwright2019high}, which provide us with new, powerful, tools and allow us to bypass asymptotic reasoning.

-After the papers by~\citet{abbasi2011regret} and~\citet{dean2020_on_the_sample}, there has been a resurgence of interest in using finite data tools for system identification.
-This was partially motivated by the recent advances in the area of high-dimensional statistics~\cite{vershynin2018high}, which provided new tools to bypass the limitations of asymptotics.
-By imposing even stricter conditions on the noise distributions, namely restricting the tails of the noises and imposing a martingale structure, we can go beyond the CLT and obtain guarantees that hold even for finite samples $\Ntot<\infty$.
-A benefit of this approach is that it reveals how various system-theoretic quantities, e.g., the model order dimension $\dx$, the controllability structure of the system, stability, etc., affect sample complexity in a transparent way.
-The contribution of such quantities has often been hidden under the big-$O$ notation used in the asymptotic literature.